-Proud Boys member gets 10 years for US Capitol riot, shouts ‘Trump won’
+Two Proud Boys members given lengthy prison terms for Jan 6 Capitol riot

 Trump himself faces two criminal indictments related to his efforts to overturn the results of the 2020 election, including one at the federal level that references the January 6 attack.

-Stewart Rhodes, founder of the far-right Oath Keepers group, was sentenced in May to 18 years in prison – the longest sentence of any participant in the Capitol riot to date.
+Another far-right leader, Stewart Rhodes of the Oath Keepers, was sentenced in May to 18 years in prison.
+It was the longest prison term for any participant in the Capitol riot — until Nordean’s sentence on Friday matched it.

 The former leader of the Proud Boys, Enrique Tarrio, is also set to be sentenced next week.

-Both Rhodes and Tarrio were convicted of seditious conspiracy in separate cases.
+He was among the Proud Boys convicted of seditious conspiracy in May.

 “Tarrio is likely to get an extremely stringent sentence,” Al Jazeera’s Mike Hanna reported from Washington, DC, on Friday.